-I’ve been making them for probably 20 or more years now, and I don’t think I’ve ever missed a year making them for Easter.
 They are totally addictive, I’m not sure what happens to the chemical makeup of the mini egg when it’s in the oven, but something magical happens.
 If you enjoy mini eggs and macaroons, you gotta make these cookies!

 I’ve only ever shared this recipe with two or three people, so you should feel pretty special that I’ve decided to share it with all of you 😉

 - ¼ tsp salt

 - ¾ cup of butter (I bet these would be great with coconut oil too) at room temperature